-Unit capacity limits can be used to limit total unit capacity in Cool mode only.
+Unit capacity limits can be used to limit total unit capacity in Cool or Cool with Glycol modes only.
 Multiple limits may be active at any time, and the lowest limit is always used in the unit capacity control.

 Demand Limit